-- A clear and comprehensive summary of the concern - Details of how the concern was followed up and resolved - A note of any action taken, decisions reached and the outcome, as well as a review of any progress made.
-Any professional differences of opinion about the safety of a child will also be recorded; see DDSCP Multi Agency Dispute Resolution and

-Escalation Policy and Derby or Derbyshire Child Protection Conference Professional Dissent Process
+- A clear and comprehensive summary of the concern (see Appendix 4) - Details of how the concern was followed up and resolved - A note of any action taken, decisions reached, the rationale for these, and the outcome, as well as a review of any progress made - Any professional differences of opinion about the safety of a child will also be recorded; see DDSCP Multi Agency Dispute Resolution and Escalation Policy and Derby and Derbyshire Child Protection Conference Professional Dissent Process

-When a child leaves the school, the designated safeguarding lead will ensure a copy of these records will be sent securely as soon as possible (within 5 days for an in-year transfer or within the first 5 days of the start of a new term) to any school or other education setting to which the child transfers and a confirmation of receipt obtained.
+When a child leaves the school, the designated safeguarding lead will ensure a copy of these records will be sent securely as soon as possible (within 5 days for an inyear transfer or within the first 5 days of the start of a new term) to any school/college or other education setting to which the child transfers and a confirmation of receipt obtained.
 The child protection file transfer will be separate to the main pupil file.
 This will allow the new provider to continue supporting the child and have the support in place for when the child arrives.

-The designated safeguarding lead will also consider if it would be appropriate to share any information with the new education provider in advance of the child leaving e.g. children who have or who have had a social worker and those receiving support through the Channel programme.
+The designated safeguarding lead will also consider if it would be appropriate to share any information with the new education provider in advance of the child leaving e.g., children who have or who have had a social worker and those receiving support through the Channel programme.

-The designated safeguarding lead, their deputy and key staff such as special education needs co-ordinators will be informed when a child's safeguarding file is received.
+The designated safeguarding lead, their deputy/ies and key staff such as special education needs co-ordinators will be informed when a child's safeguarding/child protection file is received.